spotify/scio/site/src/main/paradox/io/Parquet.md

 ### Common Configuration Options

 - `parquet.block.size` - This determines block size for HDFS and row group size.
 1 GiB is recommended over the default 128 MiB, although you'll have to weigh the tradeoffs: a larger block size means fewer seek operations on blob storage, at the cost of having to load a larger row group into memory.
-- `fs.gs.inputstream.fadvise` - Parquet relies heavily on random seeks so this GCS connector setting should be set to `RANDOM`.
-See this [blog post](https://cloud.google.com/blog/products/data-analytics/new-release-of-cloud-storage-connector-for-hadoop-improving-performance-throughput-and-more) for more.
+- `fs.gs.inputstream.fadvise` - "Fadvise allows applications to provide a hint to the Linux kernel with the intended I/O access pattern, indicating how it intends to read a file, whether for sequential scans or random seeks."
+According to this [blog post](https://cloud.google.com/blog/products/data-analytics/new-release-of-cloud-storage-connector-for-hadoop-improving-performance-throughput-and-more) "traditional MapReduce jobs" are ideal use cases for setting this config to `SEQUENTIAL`, and Scio jobs fit in this category.

 Here are some other recommended settings.